Is Chefs' Warehouse undervalued based on future cash flows and its price relative to the stock market?

 We also check if the company has grown in the past 5 years, and whether it has maintained that growth in the year.

-- Chefs' Warehouse's earnings growth has not matched the industry average in the past year.
+- Chefs' Warehouse's earnings growth has exceeded the industry average over the past year.

 - Chefs' Warehouse earnings have fallen over the past 5 years.